BrendonPierson/theonequiz/README.md

 1. Why did we use Promises when dealing with asynchronous XHR calls?
   **Student answer:**
-Promises prevent the dreaded nested callback tower of doom by chaining functions in a visibly logic way.
+Promises prevent the dreaded nested callback tower of doom by chaining functions in a visibly logical way.

 1. Provide a simple example of the syntax for handling a Promise.
   **Student answer:**
 var theFunction = promise;
-promise
+theFunction
 .then(function(data){
 console.log(data);
 })